 It is the policy of the Copiah-Lincoln Community College to maintain a learning and working environment that is free from sexual harassment.
 No employee or student of the college district shall be subjected to sexual harassment.
-It shall be a violation of this policy for any member of the the College staff to harass another staff member or student through conduct or communications of a sexual nature as defined in this policy.
+It shall be a violation of this policy for any member of the Copiah-Lincoln Community College staff to harass another staff member or student through conduct or communications of a sexual nature as defined in this policy.
 It shall also be a violation of this policy for students to harass other students or staff through conduct or communications of a sexual nature as defined in this policy.

+Each administrator shall be responsible for promoting understanding and acceptance of, and assuring compliance with, state and federal laws and board policy and procedures governing sexual harassment within her or his school or office.
 Violations of this policy or procedure will be cause for disciplinary action.
 Sexual harassment, as set forth in this policy may include, but is not limited to, the following:

-- Verbal harassment or abuse;
+- verbal harassment or abuse;

-- Pressure for sexual activity;
+- pressure for sexual activity;

-- Repeated remarks with sexual or demeaning implications;
+- repeated remarks with sexual or demeaning implications;

-- Unwelcome touching;
+- unwelcome touching:

-- Sexual jokes, posters, etc.; and
+- sexual jokes, posters, etc.; and

-- · Suggesting or demanding sexual involvement, accompanied by implied or explicit

-threats concerning one's grades, job, etc.
+- suggesting or demanding sexual involvement, accompanied by implied or explicit threats concerning one's grades, job, etc.